Crown Lands

 Price increases affecting projects

-The Department is aware that the current environment of global material shortages and price increases is affecting some Crown land manager's ability to complete Crown Reserves Improvement Fund projects.
+The Department is aware that the current environment of global material shortages and price increases is affecting some Crown land managers' ability to complete Crown Reserves Improvement Fund projects.

 Depending on the size and nature of your Crown Reserves Improvement Fund project, here are some options for you to consider: